TripleSpeeder/TokenStation/README.md

 Download the file matching to the desired network (currently supported: Mainnet (1), Ropsten (3), Rinkeby(4) and Kovan (42)) and place it in the public folder, following the name schema `tokens_<networkID>.json`.

-Alternatively (if the ipfs download link times out as usual...) check out the ethereum-lists project and run `./gradlew build` to compile the token contract lists on your own.
+Alternatively (if the ipfs download link times out as usual...) check out the ethereum-lists project and run `./gradlew run` to compile the token contract lists on your own.
 Then copy over the resulting files from the `build/output` directory.